 Ohio's Lost, Buried, & Hidden Treasure Legends

-From tales of pirates, wars, & gangsters, to regular townspeople, there's many reasons why treasures were hidden in Ohio.
+From tales of pirates, wars, & gangsters, to regular townspeople, there are many reasons why treasures were hidden in Ohio.
 This is the biggest list online for the subject.
-Please send us an e-mail to firstname.lastname@example.org if you have any info or updates on the legends & locations or know of a story that we missed.
+If you have any info or updates on the legends & locations or know of a story that we missed, please use the Contact Form to send us an email.
+The possibility of finding gold, silver, minted coins, & cold hard cash is very real almost anywhere in the state.
+Ghost towns can also be great places for metal detecting in general.
+As always, make sure to get permission to search & dig on private property & get acquainted with the rules for state owned land & local parks.

 Carroll Co. - Minerva, OH : A legend of lost French gold has been a subject of interest for over 250 years now.
 In 1758 French soldiers running from the English buried a ton or so of gold near the fork of three springs between Minerva & present day Bolivar, OH in Tuscarawas Co.
-After the locals found clues to it's location in the 1800's the area has been narrowed down to the southwest side of the intersection at Augusta Rd. & Ridge Rd.
+After the locals found clues to its location in the 1800s, the search area has been narrowed down to the southwest side of the intersection at Augusta Rd & Ridge Rd.

 Carroll Co.
 (2) - Minerva, OH : 25k in gold coins were buried during the Revolutionary War on the north shore of the Sandusky River.